 Thursday Night: Moderate Operational Impact.
 Breezy Chance of SHSN.

 Friday: Low Operational Impact.
 Slight Chance of SHSN.

 Friday Night: No Operational Impact.
 NO SIG WX.

-Sunday Night: No Operational Impact.
+Saturday: No Operational Impact.
 NO SIG WX.

-Monday: No Operational Impact.
+Saturday Night: No Operational Impact.
 NO SIG WX.

 For details on specific area rivers and lakes, including observed

 and forecast river stages and lake elevations, please visit the

 Advanced Hydrologic Prediction Service /AHPS/ graphs on our

 NY...Lake Effect Snow Watch from Thursday morning through Friday